CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 Single comment begins from `#`.
 Multiline comment is same as in C/C++ language: begins from `/*` and terminates at `*/`.

-Names of pseudo-operations, macro names, processors instructions and other names (for example: argument type, gpu device type) are case-insensitive.
+Names of pseudo-operations, macro names (if option macrocase enabled), processors instructions and other names
+(for example: argument type, gpu device type) are case-insensitive.
 Symbol names, kernel names, and section names are case-sensitive.